 What we’re doing

 Pilungah has buildings, bores and hundreds of kilometres of fences and tracks to maintain.
-Surrounded by farming, its boundaries have to be maintained and stock incursions responsibly managed.
+Surrounded by farmland, its boundaries have to be maintained and stock incursions responsibly managed.

 We’re also working with The University of Sydney’s Desert Ecology Research Group who are researching control techniques for feral predators such as cats and foxes.
 Feral camels from the desert to the south must also be controlled.